aniruddhha/java-backend-8ca2f82bab51490889e5523953997a7c/case-studies/doctor.md

 - USDOC5 : As a user, I would like to search doctor by specialization
 - USDOC6 : As a user, I would like to search doctor by hospital locality
 - USDOC7 : As a user, I would like to find visiting doctors for given specialization
+- USDOC8 : As a user, I would like to find count of doctors in given locality with given specialization
+- USDOC9 : As a user, I would like to find permanent doctors for given specialization

 #### Database Entities
 - Doctor